alastairfraser/website/content/research/_index.md

 ## Info for prospective students

-I'm available to advise on topics closely related to my research.
-I have several projects that are potentially suitable for an honours or MEcA thesis, or an undergrad student wishing to gain experience with empirical work.
+I have several projects related to my research which might be suitable for an honours or MEcA thesis, or for an undergraduate student wishing to gain experience with empirical work.
+These projects include using detailed high frequency electricity data to study household behaviour, measuring the scale of carbon emissions from international trade, and investigating low-carbon and high ESG investment funds.
+If you're interested, please get in touch.
 I unfortunately do not have any paid RA opportunities at this time.

 ***

 ## Works in progress

   * Intensive and Extensive Margin Responses in Electricity Conservation: How Households Respond to Financial Rewards.
-[Paper.](papers/Fraser_BCH_May2019.pdf) [Appendix.](papers/Fraser_BCHAppendix_May2019.pdf)
+[Paper.](papers/Fraser_BCH_June2019.pdf) [Appendix.](papers/Fraser_BCHAppendix_June2019.pdf)
   * Complements or Substitutes?
 The Importance of Mode Choice In International Trade.
   * Trade-offs in investment carbon footprints.